Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHTS: FORMALISMS AND DEFINITIONS

 \section{DRUDE WEIGHTS: FORMALISMS AND DEFINITIONS}

-In the linear response regime, the transport properties of the system are characterized by the conductivity matrix $\sigma_{ij}(\omega)$.
-Its real part is decomposed as~\cite{Phys.Rev.1964KohnTheory}:
+To introduce Drude weight, let us take charge transport as an example and consider the conductivity matrix $\sigma_{ij}(\omega)$.
+In 1D, $i=j=z$ labels the only spatial direction.
+Its real part is decomposed as~\cite{Phys.Rev.1964KohnTheory}

-where $\sigma_{ij}^{reg}(\omega)$ is the regular, frequency-dependent part, and the singular part is the Drude weight $D_{ij}$, which quantifies the dissipationless contribution.
-The Drude weight can also be expressed via the Kubo formula as the long-time average of the current-current correlation function~\cite{Springer1991KuboStatistical}:
+where $\sigma^{reg}(\omega)$ is the regular part and the singular part proportional to $\delta(\omega)$ defines the Drude weight $D$.
+It quantifies the dissipationless contribution to conductivity and, in the case of superconductivity, is proportional to the superfluid density.
+The Drude weight can be conveniently expressed via the Kubo formula as the long-time average of the current-current correlation function~\cite{Springer1991KuboStatistical} (setting $k_B=1$):

-where $L$ is the system size, $\beta=1/T$ (setting $k_B=1$), and $\langle...\rangle_{c}$ denotes the connected correlation function.
+where $L$ is the size of the system. $\beta=1/T$ and $\langle...\rangle_{c}$ denotes the connected correlation function.
 In integrable systems, the presence of an extensive number of conserved quantities $\{Q_{k}\}$ prevents the complete decay of current-current correlations.
-This gives rise to the Mazur -Suzuki bound~\cite{Physica1969MazurNon-ergodicity,Physica1971SuzukiErgodicity}:
+This gives rise to the Mazur-Suzuki bound~\cite{Physica1969MazurNon-ergodicity,Physica1971SuzukiErgodicity}:

 where any conserved charge $Q_k$ with $\langle Q_{k}J\rangle\ne0$ provides a lower bound for the time-averaged current-current correlation function.
-While the direct evaluation of the Kubo formula requires solving complex real-time dynamics.
-Generalized Hydrodynamics (GHD) offers a powerful alternative way to compute the Drude weight based on the hydrodynamic projection principle~\cite{Phys.Rev.X2025DoyonGeneralized,Phys.Rev.B2017IlievskiBallistic,JStatPhys2022DoyonDiffusionb}.
-The core physical insight is that the ballistic contribution to transport arises solely from the overlap between currents and the conserved charges.
+While a direct evaluation of the Kubo formula requires calculating exact real-time correlation functions, GHD offers a powerful alternative way to compute the Drude weight based on the hydrodynamic projection principle~\cite{Phys.Rev.X2025DoyonGeneralized,Phys.Rev.B2017IlievskiBallistic,JStatPhys2022DoyonDiffusionb}.

+The core physical insight is that the ballistic contribution to transport arises solely from the overlap between currents and conserved charges.
 Mathematically, this is realized by projecting the current operator onto the space of conserved quantities.
-This projection requires two static thermodynamic inputs: the charge-charge susceptibility matrix $C$, which acts as the metric of the charge space, and the charge-current correlation matrix $B$.
-Consequently, the Drude weight matrix $D$ is exactly determined by~\cite{SciPostPhysics2017DoyonDrude,Phys.Rev.B2017IlievskiBallistic}:
+This projection requires two static thermodynamic inputs: the charge-charge susceptibility matrix $C$, which acts as the metric in the charge space, and the charge-current correlation matrix (flux Jacobian) $B$.
+Consequently, the Drude weight matrix $D$ is exactly determined by~\cite{SciPostPhysics2017DoyonDrude,Phys.Rev.B2017IlievskiBallistic}

-Here, $C$ and $B$ are defined, respectively, as the static covariance matrices:
+Here, $C$ and $B$ are defined, respectively, as the static covariance matrices

 Here, $q_i$ and $j_i$ denote the local densities of the conserved charges and currents, while the set of Lagrange multipliers $\{\beta_j\}$ parameterizes the Generalized Gibbs Ensemble (GGE).
 Crucially, GHD allows these macroscopic correlation matrices to be recast as explicit functionals of the quasiparticle spectrum.
 By solving the dressing equations, $C$ and $B$ are determined by integrals over the rapidity distribution.
 In this work, we specialize this general framework to thermal equilibrium, where the GGE reduces to the standard Grand Canonical Ensemble governed solely by temperature $T$ and chemical potential $\mu$.